antoniovalentim/antoniovalentim.github.io/_pages/about.md

 <!-- how both voters and political elites react to climate change and the politicisation of the environment, as well as the consequences of environmental policy. -->

-I study these questions in established democracies, applying causal inference methods using observational and geospatial data.
+I study these questions in established democracies, applying causal inference methods on observational and geospatial data.
 Prior to starting my PhD, I obtained a BA (University of Coimbra) and an MSc (London School of Economics) in (social) psychology that inform how I think about political phenomena.

 On this website, you can find more information on my [research](http://antoniovalentim.github.io/research/), my [teaching experience](http://antoniovalentim.github.io/teaching/), on [datasets](http://antoniovalentim.github.io/data/) I collected, and you can download my [CV](/files/AValentim_CV_website.pdf).